Raghunandan-45/Devchain/README.md

 This project is a proof-of-concept.
 The next steps to move toward a production system include:

 * **Real P2P Networking:** Replace the `p2p` placeholder with a full implementation using `libp2p`, including peer discovery, block gossiping, and state synchronization.
-* **Secure Verification Oracle:** Replace the simulated verifier with a true sandboxing solution (e.g., using Docker or gVisor) to safely execute untrusted code.
 * **Tokenomics:** Implement the DevCoin (DVC) with real wallet balances and transaction capabilities.
 * **Advanced Governance:** Build the on-chain governance system for proposing and voting on new challenges.
+* **Oracle Optimization:** Enhance the Docker Oracle for better performance and resource management.